 Admiring the dancing green Northern Lights in the sky is a magical experience.
-We’ve seen them during our Ice Diving trips at the White Sea in Russia, during expedition cruises to Greenland and on our voyages through the fjords of Northern Norway.
+We’ve seen them during our Ice Diving trips at the White Sea, during expedition cruises to Greenland and on our voyages through the fjords of Northern Norway.
 We have gathered some frequently asked questions about this unique natural light show!

-The Northern Lights are a luminous glow of the upper atmosphere which is caused by energetic particles from the sun that enter our earths atmosphere around the poles.
+The Northern Lights are a luminous glow of the upper atmosphere which is caused by energetic particles from the sun entering our earths atmosphere around the poles.
 This event happens around the magnetic North Pole (Aurora Borealis) and South Pole (Aurora Australis).

 The solar wind is the outermost atmosphere of our sun.
 The sun is so hot that it boils off its outer layers, and the result is a constant outward expanding very thin gas.
 This solar wind consists of protons and electrons.
 When these protons and electrons hit the earth’s magnetosphere they cause colourful displays in our skies.